bronson/geolocal/README.md

 # Geolocal

 Allows IP addresses to geocoded with a single Ruby if statement.
 No network access, no context switches, no delay.
-Just one low-calorie local lookup.
+Just one low-calorie lookup:
+`Geolocal.in_spain?(request.remote_ip)`

 ## Installation